strngrq/noolite_replay/README.md

 ## How to use it.

 1. Plug the RC receiver to PIN 2 of your Arduino.
-Run oolite_scan.ino sketch and open the serial monitor.
+Run noolite_scan.ino sketch and open the serial monitor.
-2. Press the button of Noolite remote, reset Arduino or tuen it off and on.
+2. Press the button of Noolite remote, reset Arduino or turn it off and on.
 3. Repeat step 2 to scan second RC sequence of the button

 ## Then